Rushikeshlawand/My_Notes/Intetview Prep/react.md

-1. What is React?
+## 1. What is React?

-Answer: React is a popular JavaScript library for building user interfaces, particularly single-page applications where data changes dynamically without requiring a page reload.
+ React is a popular JavaScript library for building user interfaces, particularly single-page applications where data changes dynamically without requiring a page reload.
 It was developed by Facebook and is component-based, allowing developers to build reusable UI components.

 Example: In a social media application like Facebook, React might be used to display and update a list of posts without refreshing the page.

-2. What is JSX?
+## 2. What is JSX?

 Answer: JSX (JavaScript XML) is a syntax extension for JavaScript, commonly used with React to describe the UI structure.
 It allows developers to write HTML-like code within JavaScript, making the UI components easier to understand and manage.

-Example:

-jsx

-const element = <h1>Hello, World!</h1>;

-This JSX code is transformed into regular JavaScript, such as:

-js

-const element = React.createElement('h1', null, 'Hello, World!');

-3. What are components in React?
+## 3. What are components in React?

-Answer: Components are the building blocks of any React application.
+Components are the building blocks of any React application.
 They can be class-based or function-based and are used to encapsulate reusable code that represents a part of the UI.

 Example: